Q: How do I qualify for services?

 Q: How much does it cost?

-A: Extractions and cleanings are free.
+A: All services are free except for dentures and partials.
 Dentures and/or partials are $75 for top and $75 for bottom.

 Q: What do I need to bring to my appointment?